Go Green: 1971 Volkswagen Karmann Ghia Convertible EV – SOLD!

 These days a freshly and properly restored Volkswagen Karmann Ghia convertible can reward its seller with a tidy profit as values and desirability continue to climb.
-Another emerging trend on these cars is to convert the original woefully underpowered air cooled flat-four engine to a torquey and quiet electric motor.
-An EV conversion vastly improves the performance of the original car, as long as the converter provides suitable battery storage for decent range.
-Unfortunately, we believe the limited 50 mile range of this otherwise pretty 1971 Karmann Ghia Convertible currently listed here on Craigslist in Eatontown, New Jersey is what has the seller listing it for only $8,500.
+Another emerging trend on these cars is to convert the original woefully underpowered air-cooled flat-four engine to a torquey and quiet electric motor.
+An EV conversion vastly improves the performance of the original car, as long as the converter provides suitable battery storage for a decent range.
+Unfortunately, we believe the limited 50-mile range of this otherwise pretty 1971 Karmann Ghia Convertible recently listed on Craigslist in Eatontown, New Jersey is what has the seller listing it for only $8,500.
 For reference, that asking price compared to the Hagerty Insurance Online Valuation Tool comes it at $1,900 less than the #4 “Fair” (Daily Driver) level of $10,400.
-If you are immune to range anxiety and love this EV Ghia as much as we do, you can start the conversation by emailing the seller and when you do please remember to mention you saw their VW featured here on GuysWithRides.com

 Here’s the seller’s description: